 - Lobster Mushrooms

 See also this post about the most common and flavorful mushrooms.

-Porcini are one of the most expensive and difficult to find mushrooms because they're not widely cultivated.
+Porcini mushrooms are one of the most expensive and difficult-to-find mushrooms because they're not widely cultivated.
 Although thankfully you can easily find them dehydrated so they're always a perfect and delicious addition to any mushroom recipe.